1741 eruption of Oshima–Ōshima and the Kampo tsunami: Kampo tsunami

 The initial eruption began on 18 August and was visible from Hokkaido by 23 August.
 By 25 August, so much ash had been ejected that sunlight was blocked out.
 Ash fall measured up to over 20 centimeters at places.
-On August 29 at 05:00, a second and more violent eruption took place on the island and was followed–up by a large tsunami up to 90 m.
-The tsunami engulfed many coastal villages and towns along the shores of the Sea of Japan.
+On August 29 at 05:00, a second and more violent eruption took place on the island and was followed–up by a large tsunami that engulfed many coastal villages and towns along the shores of the Sea of Japan.
 While the eruption itself did not result in any casualties, the ensuing tsunami drowned over 2,000 people.

 In Kaminokuni, the waves reportedly wiped out 50 homes and drowned all but one of its residents.
 Ishizaki, a city separated from the sea by a ridge 19.4 m above sea level, was also engulfed by the tsunami.
 Around the Matsumae Peninsula, heavy ash fall from the eruption blocked out the sun and plunged villages into darkness.
 A tsunami arrived along the shores at some time between 20:00 and 22:00.
 More than 729 homes were washed away and 33 others were seriously damaged.
 The tsunami also took with it two warehouses and destroyed 25.
 Wave heights reportedly exceeded 9 m.
 One document states that approximately 120 km was inundated, and that at least 1,467 inhabitants lost their lives, a figure that excludes native Ainu inhabitants that left no written records.
 Estimates of the total casualties including Ainu suggest that over 2,000 people lost their lives.
 Some 1,521 fishing boats and ships near the erupting volcanic island were also destroyed by the waves.
 One hundred and forty people were killed while 53 vessels and 83 houses were lost to the waves in Tsugaru on the island of Honshu.

 Wave heights for Gankakezawa have been estimated at 34 m based on oral histories, while an estimate of 13 m is derived from written records.
 At Sado Island, over 350 km away, a wave height of 2 to 5 m has been estimated based on descriptions of the damage, while oral records suggest a height of 8 m.
 Wave heights have been estimated at 3 to 4 m even as far away as the Korean Peninsula.
-Run–up heights of 60–90 m were apparently observed by eyewitnesses at Sado Island according to a 1984 catalogue.
+A maximum height of 60–90 m was observed on Sado Island, while on Oshima, the tsunami was 6–10 m.

 On the Korean Peninsula, the tsunami slammed into the east coast, flooding nine villages and destroying many fishing vessels.
 The tsunami was documented five times in the annals of the Joseon dynasty.
 Estimation of wave heights along the coast range from 3–4 m.